Analytics

 Paid-vs-organic z-test results with confidence interval. |

-Every tool call is gated by the PIPE_ALLOWLIST mentioned in the Tinybird section.
+Every tool call is gated by the PIPE_ALLOWLIST mentioned in our analytics warehouse section.
 The agent can only invoke pipes the allowlist permits — there is no SQL injection surface, no arbitrary query path, no escape hatch.

 The Analytics AI Chat is read-only.
 It cannot pause, scale, or launch campaigns.
-That is a deliberate scope split — the ad-ops Claude agent at /chat handles destructive campaign actions and requires explicit confirmed:true before firing any of its 5 destructive tools (update_campaign, pause_all_low_roas, etc.).
+That is a deliberate scope split — the ad-ops Claude agent at /chat handles destructive campaign actions and requires explicit confirmed:true before firing either of its 2 destructive tools (update_campaign, pause_all_low_roas).
 The Analytics chat is your always-available data assistant; the ad-ops agent is your campaign operator.
 Same Sonnet model, different tool surfaces, different scopes.
 See /documentation/ai-agent for the ad-ops agent specification.

 Both surfaces share the same prompt-caching scaffolding so token cost stays predictable as conversations grow.